Home Animals

 Despite their best efforts, the chew toy was still elusive.
 Iris's face, usually so full of cheer, was now crinkled in concentration.
 Just as she was about to suggest they broaden their search to the neighboring park, Spike gave a sudden, excited ribbit.

-Blue frog with a yellow spot on its face on a pond with green plants in the background
+A blue frog with a distinctive yellow spot on its face sits by a pond, with lush green plants providing the perfect backdrop for its vibrant colors.

 "Of course!"
 Iris exclaimed, snapping her fingers.
 "The annual Pet Parade is today!
 We should have thought of that earlier.
 Let's go!"